Gravity Rush: Plot

-The game opens with an amnesiac Kat waking up in Hekseville, a floating city around a structure called the World Pillar.
+Gravity Rush opens with an amnesiac Kat waking up in Hekseville, a floating city around a structure called the World Pillar.
 Kat is accompanied by a mysterious cat named Dusty; in saving a boy from being swept up in a gravity storm, she discovers that Dusty has the ability to manipulate how gravity affects her, enabling her to help people fight monsters spawned from the storms called Nevi.
 After saving Syd, a police officer who becomes her friend, she learns that those with her powers are dubbed "Shifters" by Hekseville's people.
 As she begins helping the city's denizens, she is confronted by fellow Shifter Raven, who sees her as an enemy.
 Kat becomes involved in operations to catch Alias, a criminal linked to the Nevi — she eventually defeats him, sending him into a garbage crusher where he is killed.
 Alongside this, Kat helps restore sections of Hekseville swallowed by spatial rifts with the aid of Gade, a man who claims to be a "Creator".
 Kat restores all of Hekseville despite further interference from Raven, who apparently dies during a fight with Kat.
 Her exploits earn her the name "Gravity Queen".
 Following Alias' defeat and the return of the final missing part of Hekseville, Kat is offered a place in the city's military if she will follow orders of its commander, Yuri Gerneaux, but she refuses.

 Kat then meets a woman who dropped the last letter she received from her deceased boyfriend over the edge of Hekseville.
 To find it, she travels inside the World Pillar, a gigantic column that supports Hekseville and stretches from the sky to below the clouds.
 On her way down, her Shifter powers fade, and she is confronted by Raven, but the two are attacked by Nushi, a giant Nevi.
 Kat wakes to find herself captive in Boutoume, a city beneath the Pillar, where a group of children are living under the protection of their leader Zaza.
 Kat and Raven help protect the children from Nushi, but they learn that the dark sea beneath Boutoume is slowly rising.
 One of the children, Cyanea, later confronts Kat — in a trance, while possessed by a being called a Dream Guardian, she reveals herself to be the Creator of the world through her dreams, and sends Kat into a dream where she learns that she is from a higher part of the World Pillar where she held a powerful position and suffered due to a great burden.